Skip to Content

 In a large salad bowl, add the spinach leaves (washed if not already), dried cranberries and roughly chopped walnuts.

-Hold off on the goat cheese for now, that will be added at the very end.
+Hold off on the goat cheese for now, that will be added to the large bowl at the very end.

 Give the greens a nice gentle toss to distribute the cranberries and walnuts as shown below.